vikky-10/vikky-10/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🤔 &nbsp; Exploring new technologies.
+- 🤔  Exploring new technologies.
-- 🎓 &nbsp; Studying Computer Science  at Lovely Professional University.
+- 🎓  Studying Computer Science  at Lovely Professional University.
 - 👯  I love open source.
 - 💬  Ask me about web or any tech-related stuff.
 - 🌱  I’m currently learning more about Angular DS and Algo.

 <h3>🛠 Tech Stack</h3>